Step 1: Complete your Wix project

-Progressier can enhance your Wix web app with additional features such as push notifications and the ability to be installed as a Progressive Web App (PWA).
-You can incorporate Progressier into your project when your app is live and accessible at a custom domain.
+Progressier allows augmenting your Wix web app with additional functionality, including push notifications and PWA installation.
+You can add Progressier to your project once it's ready to go and your app is available at a custom domain.

 Before you start, also ensure your Wix app can be embedded in an